 These innovative platforms are striving to change the face of the healthcare sector for the better through blockchain-powered infrastructure coupled with advanced technologies such as AI and IoT.
 Today, blockchain technology is helping HCPs to maintain longitudinal patient records such as disease registries, lab test results, and health issues much more conveniently than before.
 Also, with blockchain, there is no fear of the data being duplicated or misused since the entire medical data of a patient is fed into a ledger along with the primary key.

 Using advanced and sophisticated APIs, blockchain makes EHR interoperability and data storage smooth, seamless, and secure.
 Furthermore, since the blockchain system will be monitored and administered by authorized HCPs and individuals, data reconciliation would become more convenient and also cheaper.
 These things are not possible with conventional methods that still heavily rely on manual discretion and labour to store, organize, and track medical data.

-At present, the penetration of blockchain technology is still quite slow.
-In 2017, IBM surveyed around 200 healthcare executives and only 16 % of the respondents agreed to adopt blockchain tech.
-The potential that blockchain holds for the healthcare sector can be realized only if healthcare organizations show a willingness to adopt this technology and assemble the requisite technical infrastructure for it.
+At present, the penetration of blockchain technology is still quite slow, and so are the Blockchain applications in healthcare.
+In 2017, IBM surveyed around 200 healthcare executives and only 16 % of the respondents agreed to adopt blockchain technology.
+The potential that Blockchain applications in healthcare holds for the healthcare sector can be realized only if healthcare organizations show a willingness to adopt this technology and assemble the requisite technical infrastructure for it.
 As of now, all we can say is although the change may be slow, blockchain will surely create a lasting impact on the healthcare industry in the future.